fabianofranz/elluminate-launcher/README.md

 Elluminate Launcher
 ===================

-Launch an Elluminate session from the command line:
+Small and stupid script to launch an Elluminate session from the command line:

     elluminate 'https://sas.elluminate.com/m.jnlp?sid=000&password=0.012345678901234567890123456789'